-As this screenshot implies, terminal access can also be restricted by source IP address.
+As this screen-shot implies, terminal access can also be restricted by source IP address.
 TCP access can also be restricted by firewall, but note that TCP access is required for the Scream protocol to work properly (even in UDP mode).

 Terminal access is logged under /var/log/libterminal (and the files there can be examined with the dump-serial-log command).

 Secondly, the gdi-link server allows sensor control (lock, unlock, calibration etc.) by default.
 This cannot be accidentally activated; negotiation is required and the command structure is not trivial enough for accidental activation.
 By default, raw terminal access is disabled through gdi-link (though it could be enabled).
 These more secure defaults were introduced in Platinum release 13664.

 On the web interface (of the sending system), this can be disabled by following Network tab the relevant option is :and then selecting the server in question.
 On the

-Again, sensor commands are logged through
+Again, sensor commands are logged under

 Older Platinum systems will have shipped with SSH protocol version 1 (SSHv1) enabled.
 This is no longer recommended, as the protocol is not secure by today's standards.
 SSHv1 should be disabled.